Ra-stack-hub/task-submission/README.md

-# Occasion-Based Product Recommendation System
+Occasion-Based Product Recommendation System

-An intelligent, premium-grade, and production-ready **Occasion-Based Product Recommendation System** built for the AI/ML Engineer role.
-The system features a **FastAPI backend** in Python that implements a high-performance **Hybrid Semantic & TF-IDF Recommendation Engine** and a stunning, responsive, glassmorphic Single-Page Application (SPA) frontend.
+Overview

+This project is an AI-powered Occasion-Based Product Recommendation System that recommends relevant products based on user-entered occasions such as Birthday, Wedding, Anniversary, Diwali, Valentine's Day, Office Party, Housewarming, and more.

+The system analyzes product information from the provided product catalog and ranks products according to their relevance to the selected occasion.

 ---